jcfranco/dev-summit-2021-design-system-components/slides/index.md

 - Suite of different technologies
 - Allows you to create reusable custom elements
   - Functionality encapsulated
-  - utilize them in your web apps
+  - Utilize them in your web apps
 - Built on web standards
 - Supported by modern browsers